OLYMPIA – If you like liquor – particularly high-end stuff – buy it before August.

 Washington’s liquor control board Wednesday voted to raise the state markup on liquor by an average of about $1 a liter, starting Aug.
 1.

-Instead of increasing all prices by a flat $1.05 a liter, the board decided to vary the increase by the wholesale price.
-A bottle of low-end Monarch vodka, for example, would rise from $9.95 to $10.75.
+But instead of increasing all prices by a flat $1.05 a liter, the board decided to vary the increase by the wholesale price.
+A bottle of low-end Monarch vodka would rise from $9.95 to $10.75.
 But a large bottle of premium scotch would jump from $76.95 to $83.65.

 The increase does not affect beer or wine.